incepter/react-async-states/packages/docs/docs/api/1-producer-function.md

 We believe that these properties will solve all sort of possible use cases.
-In fact, your function will run while having access to payload from the render, from either the provider and subscriptions, and can be merged imperatively anytime using `mergePayload` also execution args.
+In fact, your function will run while having access to payload from the render, and can be merged imperatively anytime using `mergePayload`.

 Your function will be notified with the cancellation by registering an `onAbort` callback, you can exploit this to abort an `AbortController` which will lead